veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Jenkins/_index.md

 > In order to follow these instructions, you will need to [install the Anka CLI]({{< relref "docs/Anka CLI/install.md" >}}) and an understanding of how to [start the VM]({{< relref "docs/Anka CLI/commands.md#start-vm" >}}) and [launch the viewer]({{< relref "docs/Anka CLI/commands.md#open-vm-windowviewer" >}}).

-#### VM Template/Tag Requirements
+## VM Template/Tag Requirements

-The Jenkins Anka Plugin requires a VM with Java, SSH, and port forwarding:
+The Jenkins Anka Plugin requires a VM with Java, SSH sharing, and port forwarding:

 1. In the VM, install the proper OpenJDK version.
     - Within Jenkins, visit **/systemInfo** (`System Properties`) and look for `java.version`.